How to Become a Computer Graphic Artist: Education and Career Roadmap

 An associate's degree in computer graphic design provides students with a foundation in the technology and techniques used in...

-Although A.S. degree programs in computer graphic design aren't typically offered, individuals can pursue an associate's degree...
+Although Associate in Science (A.S.) degree programs in computer graphic design aren't typically offered, many schools do have...

 Research the requirements to become a graphic artist.
 Learn about the job description and duties and read the step-by-step...